jindrichmynarz/dissertation/parts/methods.md

 Using the terminology of case-based reasoning, CPV provides a "bridge attribute" that allows to derive the similarity of contracts from the shared concepts in their descriptions.

+Matchmaking basically learns the associations between CPV concepts and bidders from contract awards. <!-- Potentially NACE concepts too. -->
+For each CPV concept the most associated bidders can be found.

 <!--
 ## Feature selection